-Handshake will be our new career platform (for students and alumni) with more jobs, more employers, more engagement, and a more personalized experience.
-Coming August 2017.
+Handshake is our career platform (for students and alumni) with more jobs, more employers, more engagement, and a more personalized experience.

 Easily find the best jobs and co-ops/internships

-Simple but powerful search tools and alerts help you find the best fit from more than 500,000 jobs and internships posted by 120,000 companies, non-profits and government organizations.
+Simple but powerful search tools and alerts help you find the best fit for more than 500,000 jobs and internships posted by 120,000 companies, non-profits, and government organizations.

 Show off your best self to employers

 Quickly build out a rich profile that helps you stand out when employers search for students.
 Use our tips and examples to make it easy.